 Running this tutorial 🔗

-npm install -g http-server
+npm install --location=global http-server

-6) Open another terminal and run the openvidu-iframe tutorial:
+Now open a different terminal and run the openvidu-iframe tutorial:

 Understanding the code 🔗